 Go.
 Just go.

 “This is an awesome story.” —Emily Hollman

 “I enjoyed the backstories of each character and the fact that Corey is a bad kid, but is trying to redeem himself and is caught in a tough place.
 So far it's reminding me a bit of the Fast and Furious movies.” —Tara Tsai

 Dear Swoon Readers,Spring is truly here at last.
 With each passing season, the talent and creativity demonstrated by all of you who submit manuscripts only astounds us more and more.
 It's always exciting to introduce the new books and authors who have been selected for publication, thanks to YOUR invaluable input.
-Thank you all for helping us find ...read moreannouncement, Set in Stone, Aiden Thomas, Prerna Pickett, Natalie Williamson, books, Chase the Night, Swoon Reads, swoonworthy, news, Lost in the Never Woods, Season 13, 13th list, selected, manuscripts, picks, new, author
+Thank you all for helping us find these ...read moreannouncement, Aiden Thomas, Set in Stone, Lost in the Never Woods, Prerna Pickett, Natalie Williamson, books, Chase the Night, swoon reads, swoonworthy, news, picks, selected, manuscripts, Season 13, 13th list, new, author